caktus/django-email-bandit/README.rst

 Django-Email-Bandit
 ==============================

-A Django email backend for hijacking email sending in test environment.
+A Django email backend for hijacking email sending in a staging/test environment.
 It extends the default SMTP backend to intercept outgoing emails and instead send them to a single email address.